andrewcopp/Calcutta/backend/cmd/sandbox/README.md

 ## Modes

-The CLI supports two modes:
+The CLI supports these modes:

 - `-mode export`
 - `-mode baseline`
+- `-mode simulate`
+- `-mode backtest`

 The default is `export`.